 Meniscus surgery can be done under local anesthesia, but if the patient wishes, it can be done under general anesthesia after consultation with the anesthesiologist.
 After that, the patient's leg is immobilized and a tourniquet is placed on the upper thigh to minimize bleeding during the operation.

-The orthopedic surgeon uses the technique called arthroscopy.
-This technique avoids opening the joint by making a small opening of 1 cm to fit a mini-camera (endoscope) to view the inside of the joint.
+The orthopedic surgeon uses a technique called arthroscopy to avoid opening the joint.
+A small incision of about 1 cm is made to insert a mini-camera (endoscope) to visualize the inside of the joint.

-After the endoscope is inserted, the joint is inflated with water to introduce the instruments.
-Next, the surgeon removes the damaged part of the meniscus using forceps.
+Once the endoscope is inserted, the surgeon will inflate the joint with water to facilitate the insertion of the instruments.
+The damaged portion of the meniscus is then removed with forceps.
 Finally, the joint is cleaned to remove any remaining debris and the wounds are sutured.

 Recovery and rehabilitation after a meniscus surgery

 Recovery after a meniscus suture takes about a month.
-The patient can get back behind the wheel one month after the operation and can return to work before, depending on his profession.
+Patients can return to driving a month after surgery and, depending on their occupation, can return to work sooner.
 Physical activities such as sports can be resumed after the third month.

-However, if he has a meniscectomy, he can resume walking after leaving the hospital while reducing movement for the first 10 days to prevent the knee from swelling.
-To regain the flexibility of his knee, the patient must begin functional rehabilitation one week after the operation.
+However, if the patient has had a meniscectomy, he or she can resume walking after leaving the hospital, with limited activity for the first 10 days to prevent the knee from swelling.
+To regain flexibility in the knee, the patient must begin functional rehabilitation one week after surgery.

 Recovery lasts an average of two weeks for this type of surgery.
 He can nevertheless return to work after 15 days and drive after 5 days.
 As for sports activities, the patient can resume them after the second month.